tchegustavo/race-of-sloths-onboarding/README.md

 # Welcome! 🎉

-Check out our application by participating in this simple PR walkthrough Choose your instructions below!
+Check out our application by participating in this simple PR walkthrough.

+Choose your instructions below!
 And don't forget to mention `@race-of-sloths` in the PR description :)

 <details>